 FAQs

-Why did Sonji Roi and Muhammad Ali divorce?
+Why did Sonji Roi and Muhammad Ali divorce, and what did she do afterward?